Young European Federalists: History

-It was around the 1950s that the first groups of young federalists appeared as a youth section of the Union of European Federalists.
-The Young European Federalists organised themselves into JEF sections by establishing a new European structure with a European office in Paris in 1949.
-Despite the split within the federalist movement in the 1950s, the various JEF groups carried on with their work on local, regional and national levels even if there was no longer an international JEF organisation.
+It was a youth section of the Union of European Federalists with a European office set up in Paris in 1949.
+With the split within the federalist movement in the 1950s, there was no longer a European level JEF organisation until it was re-founded in the early 1970s, but the various JEF groups carried on with their work on local, regional and national levels.

-In 1967, young people held mock negotiations in Brussels to work out a treaty of accession for the UK to the European Community.
-In March 1969 they organized a demonstration on the spectators benches of the European Parliament to demand its direct elections by universal suffrage.
+In 1967, young federalists held mock negotiations in Brussels to work out a treaty of accession for the UK to the European Community.
+In March 1969 they organized a demonstration on the visitors gallery of the European Parliament to demand its direct elections by universal suffrage.
 In many European countries protest demonstrations were organised against the dictatorship in Greece.

 Those activities helped the first groups of young federalists to set up very close collaboration and to tighten their links again.
 The collaboration took concrete form in the creation of JEF's liaison office in 1970.
 It was there that the international association took the name of ‘Young European Federalists', and the founding congress was held in Luxembourg on 25 and 26 March 1972.

-The JEF was still interested in the European Community, but new topics became increasingly important for JEF in the 1970s: the direct election of the European Parliament, east-west reunification and enlargement, disarmament, women, the environment and international development issues.
-In 1985, when Jacques Delors became President of the European Commission and launched the idea of the single market, institutional questions became important in the discussion in JEF since it seemed that a real European democracy could be established in a short time.
+The JEF was still interested in the European Community, and in particular securing direct elections to the European Parliament, but new topics became increasingly important for JEF in the 1970s: east-west cooperation, disarmament, enlargement, women's rights, the environment and international development issues.
+The JEF engaged with other European youth organisations (political and non-political) to spread its views.

+In 1984-85, when Altiero Spinelli persuaded the first elected European Parliament to draft and put forward a Treaty on European Union, and Jacques Delors became President of the European Commission and launched the idea of the single market, institutional reform of the European Community became a main focus of the JEF since it seemed that a real European democracy could be established in a short time.
 JEF said of itself, "Young Europeans, simply a generation ahead," which is still the JEF motto.

 In the 1990s, three basic developments influenced the work and the discussions of JEF: